FRAGRANCE OIL NOTES

 We all have discriminative tastes and we all form different opinions.
 We all have a different sense of smell.
 The same fragrance can smell different to ten different people.
 Some people go strictly by an “out of bottle” smell test; we do not suggest this as oils will smell completely different in wax or your desired application.
 We suggest that you try a sample.
 We offer samples at a very reasonable price.
-Give us a call if you have any questions!
+Give us a call if you have any questions.
 Ultimately, we are challenged on our opinion; we feel it is best for you to come to your own conclusion by doing your own testing with our samples and 4-ounce oils we also offer.

 All fragrance oils have their own distinctive characteristics.
 Some require much less, some require more.
 We have scents that work well using as little as 6% per pound and others that might require 8% per pound.
-Once again, your nose will determine how much you will want to use.
+Once again, your nose and testing will determine how much you will want to use.
 We recommend that you test first.
 Start with the amount of scent you would normally use and adjust as you test.
 At that point, you will know if you need to add more or use less fragrance oil.

 Make sure you are using the right sized wick.
 Some scents require a larger or smaller wick.
 Only testing will determine what size wick you need.
 How your candle is wicked will have a direct result in how well and how much of a scent throw you will get.
 You may have a fabulous scent, but if your candle is not properly wicked, you will not get a good scent throw.
 A candle that has a poor scent throw is not always the fault of the fragrance oil; the wick plays a very important part in getting the best scent throw.